danielleeas/simple-tattooer/QR_CODE_SETUP.md

 When an artist completes the setup wizard and creates their booking link (e.g., `https://simpletattooer.com/artist/daniellee`), a QR code is automatically generated and stored in Supabase.
 This QR code can be sent via email or shared with clients, allowing them to easily scan it with their phone camera to open the booking link.

-**Note**: QR codes are generated as SVG (Scalable Vector Graphics) files, which are:
+**Note**: QR codes are generated as BMP (Bitmap) files, which are:
-- Smaller in file size than PNG
-- Perfectly scalable to any size without quality loss
+- **Perfect for emails**: 100% compatible with ALL email clients (Gmail, Outlook, Apple Mail, etc.)
 - Scannable by all modern phone cameras
-- Compatible with email clients and web browsers
+- Small file size for QR codes
+- No compression artifacts - crystal clear QR codes

 ## How It Works

 1. **Setup Wizard Flow**: When the artist completes the setup wizard in `WizardNavigation.tsx:handleFinish()`, the booking link is created.

 2. **QR Code Generation**: After the artist profile is saved, the system:
-   - Generates a QR code from the booking link using the `qrcode-generator` library
+   - Generates a QR code matrix from the booking link using the `qrcode-generator` library
-   - Creates a 512x512 SVG image with black QR code on white background
+   - Creates a BMP bitmap image with black QR code on white background
-   - Uploads the SVG to Supabase storage bucket `qr-codes`
+   - Uploads the BMP to Supabase storage bucket `qr-codes`
    - Saves the QR code URL to the `artists.qr_code_url` column

 3. **Storage**: QR codes are stored in Supabase Storage in the following structure:
    ```
    qr-codes/
    └── {artist_id}/
-       └── qrcode_{artist_id}_{timestamp}.svg
+       └── qrcode_{artist_id}_{timestamp}.bmp
    ```

 ## Implementation Files